 This testing increases our knowledge and as our knowledge increases our ability to use the knowledge should grow as well.

-We have studied the herd dynamics and we understand how they work.
+We have studied herd dynamics and we understand how they work.
 We have discovered horses reacts to certain actions in set ways.
 We have discovered we can present those actions to the horse and have it respond in a way that is to our advantage.

 Now then, having acquired knowledge we further develop our mindset by being determined to use that knowledge to our advantage.